Join the Blockade

 - Sun hat, sunglasses, sunscreen (for light-skinned people)

-- Some kind of sun shelter, like a canopy or even a dark umbrella – the sun is getting intense as we move into spring
+- Some kind of sun shelter, like a canopy or even a dark umbrella – the sun is intense as we move into summer

 - Small personal first aid kit, any medications you may need